sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zlib</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Compression and decompression library
+Short desc    : Compression and decompression library
 URL          : https://www.zlib.net/
-Лицензия     : zlib and Boost
+License      : zlib and Boost
-Описание     : Zlib is a general-purpose, patent-free, lossless data compression
+Descript     : Zlib is a general-purpose, patent-free, lossless data compression
              : library which is used by many different programs.
 ```